Doric order: Roman

 In the Roman Doric version, the height of the entablature has been reduced.
 The endmost triglyph is centered over the column rather than occupying the corner of the architrave.
 The columns are slightly less robust in their proportions.
 Below their caps, an astragal molding encircles the column like a ring.
-Crown moldings soften transitions between frieze and cornice and emphasize the upper edge of the abacus, which is the upper part of the capital.
+Crown molding softens transitions between frieze and cornice and emphasizes the upper edge of the abacus, which is the upper part of the capital.

 Roman Doric columns also have moldings at their bases and stand on low square pads or are even raised on plinths.
 In the Roman Doric mode, columns are not usually fluted; indeed, fluting is rare.
-Since the Romans did not insist on a triglyph covered corner, now both columns and triglyphs could be arranged equidistantly again and centered together.
+Since the Romans did not insist on a triglyph-covered corner, now both columns and triglyphs could be arranged equidistantly again and centered together.
 The architrave corner needed to be left "blank", which is sometimes referred to as a half, or demi-, metope (illustration, V., in Spacing the Columns above).

 The Roman architect Vitruvius, following contemporary practice, outlined in his treatise the procedure for laying out constructions based on a module, which he took to be one half a column's diameter, taken at the base.
-An illustration of Andrea Palladio's Doric order, as it was laid out, with modules identified, by Isaac Ware, in The Four Books of Palladio's Architecture (London, 1738) is illustrated at Vitruvian module.
+An illustration of Andrea Palladio's Doric order, as it was laid out, with modules identified, by Isaac Ware, in The Four Books of Palladio's Architecture (London, 1738), is illustrated at Vitruvian module.

 According to Vitruvius, the height of Doric columns is six or seven times the diameter at the base.
 This gives the Doric columns a shorter, thicker look than Ionic columns, which have 8:1 proportions.
 It is suggested that these proportions give the Doric columns a masculine appearance, whereas the more slender Ionic columns appear to represent a more feminine look.
 This sense of masculinity and femininity was often used to determine which type of column would be used for a particular structure.

 Later periods reviving classical architecture used the Roman Doric until Neoclassical architecture arrived in the later 18th century.
 This followed the first good illustrations and measured descriptions of Greek Doric buildings.
 The most influential, and perhaps the earliest, use of the Doric in Renaissance architecture was in the circular Tempietto by Donato Bramante (1502 or later), in the courtyard of San Pietro in Montorio, Rome.

+Decline

+Towards the latter part of the 5th century, a new preference for a more flexible architectural style led to a decline of the Doric order.
+Although no longer the preferred architectural style, it remained as a basic element of the Roman and Hellenistic periods.